Aftermath Entertainment: History

-In 2024, Snoop Dogg, Dr. Dre's lifetime collaborator since 1992, signed with the label to record his upcoming twentieth studio album Missionary, entirely produced by Dr. Dre.
+In 2024, Snoop Dogg, Dr. Dre's collaborator since 1992, signed with the label to record his upcoming twentieth studio album Missionary, entirely produced by Dr. Dre.
 The album was released on December 13, 2024, via Dr. Dre's then-defunct founded and Snoop Dogg-revived record label Death Row Records.
-The album is a spiritual sequel to his debut studio album Doggystyle (1993), while he was then known as Snoop Doggy Dogg.
+Snoop Dogg described the album as a "spiritual successor" to his debut, Doggystyle.